Common Ocular Injuries Among Refugees

 Amblyopia is the reduction of vision in one eye caused by abnormal visual development early in life.
 Amblyopia is a serious illness.

-Vision reduction can be avoided if it is detected early in life and promptly treated.
+Vision reduction can be avoided if detected early in life and promptly treated.

 However, if Amblyopia is left untreated, it can cause severe visual disability in the affected eye, including legal blindness.

 Blocked tear ducts can happen to anyone of any age.